Getting Started

 Disability Services will provide reasonable, appropriate, and effective support services or accommodations that allow the student to have equal access to the academic and on-campus housing environments.
 To request accommodations, please follow these steps:

-1. Contact Disability Services as soon as possible to discuss your individual needs.
-Disability Services will work with you to determine reasonable accommodations for each course you are registered for or housing need.
+- Contact Disability Services as soon as possible to discuss your individual needs.
+Disability Services will work with you to determine reasonable accommodations for each course and other campus areas, such as housing.

-2. Accommodations are requested each semester of attendance, are dependent on the functional limitations experienced as a result of the disability, and confirmed through a review official documentation of your disability.
-Preferences will be discussed and considered in determining appropriate services.
+Accommodations are requested each semester of attendance, are dependent on the functional limitations experienced as a result of the disability, and confirmed through a review official documentation of your disability, and your participation in the interactive process of requesting accommodations.

-Disability Services does not provide documentation evaluation or assessment of disabilities and does not provide services of a personal nature (e.g., home work support, typing services, tutorial supports, personal care attendants, or individually prescribed devices).
-We can make referrals for you to local resources.
+Disability Services does not provide documentation evaluation or assessment of disabilities, nor does it provide personal services such as homework support, typing services, tutorial supports, personal care attendants, or individually prescribed devices.
+We can make referrals to local resources.

-3. Once accommodations are established, a notification letter which outlines the accommodations established for the student will be sent to the student and appropriate contact on campus.
-Any specifics regarding the documented disability will be kept confidential unless the student requests disability infromation to be provided.
+- Once accommodations are established, a notification letter outlining them for the student will be sent to the student and the appropriate on-campus contact.
+The documented disability will be kept confidential.

 Example Accommodations Available with Supporting Documentation

-• Assistive technology (e.g., computer equipment, recordering devices, assistive listening devices, etc.)
+- Assistive technology (e.g., computer equipment, recording devices, assistive listening devices, etc.)

-This list is not exhaustive and students interested in receiving accommodations should make an appointment to speak with DS to discuss their individual needs.
+This list is not exhaustive: Students interested in receiving accommodations should make an appointment to discuss their individual needs.

 General Services Available to all Students who Experience Disabilities

-• Liaison with other agencies such as the Alaska Division of Vocational Rehabilitation and Veteran’s Affairs
+- Coordinate with other agencies such as the Alaska Division of Vocational Rehabilitation and Veterans’ Affairs